HaukeBartsch/outliers/README.md

 ## Observations

 The example in the code is two dimensional.
-But the approach natually extends to N>2 dimensions.
+But the approach naturally extends to N>2 dimensions.

 Not all data is numerical.
 There are also categorical/factor level variables (e.g. is-female) and ordinal valued data (e.g. Likert-scales).